New Physics signature in $D^0 (\bar{D}^0)\to f$ effective width asymmetries: Introduction

+Indirect CP violation has been searched also in the decays of $D^0$ and $\bar D^0$ to final states $K^+K^-$, $\pi^+\pi^-$ and $K^-\pi^+$ modes \cite{Aaij:2017idz}.
+This kind of CP violation results from the asymmetry of the life time measured in $D^0$ and $\bar D^0$ decays to the same final states or equivalently the asymmetry in effective decay widths and usually denoted by $A_{\Gamma}$.
+The latest measurements are given as \cite{Aaij:2017idz}

-In $D$ mesons, a lot of experimental work has been done looking for direct or indirect CP Violation(CPV)\cite{Agashe:2014kda}.
-For instance, the time-integrated CPV $A_{\Gamma}(D^0 \to f )$ asymmetries in the effective widths for $D_0$ and $\bar{D}_0$ and direct CPV asymmetry ($A^D_{CP}$) have been measured and their values are given as: The two first processes are simple Cabibbo suppressed (SCS) and the Standard Model (SM) contributions to these asymmetries are expected to be of order $10^{-4}$\cite{Bianco:2003vb,Bobrowski:2010xg,1,2}.
-The last one is Cabibbo favored (CF).
-The Cabibbo favored (CF) processes have the great advantage that the Standard Model contributions to CP observables are strongly suppressed \cite{Delepine:2012xw}.
+The first two processes are single Cabibbo suppressed (SCS) and the Standard Model (SM) contributions to these asymmetries are expected to be of order $10^{-4}$\cite{Bianco:2003vb,Bobrowski:2010xg,1,2}.
+On the other hand, the last one is Cabibbo favored (CF) with very suppressed direct CP asymmetry in the framework of the SM \cite{Delepine:2012xw}.
 So any observation of CPV in these CF channels will be a strong hint for New Physics.
-At present time, all results are compatible with no direct or indirect CPV\cite{Aaij:2014afa,Aubert:2008yd,LHCb:2013dka, Aaij:2014gsa,Aaij:2013wda,Aaij:2015yda}.
+At present time, all results are compatible with no direct or indirect CPV\cite{Aaij:2014afa,Aubert:2008yd,LHCb:2013dka, Aaij:2014gsa,Aaij:2013wda,Aaij:2015yda,Aaij:2017idz}.

-CP Violation and time dependence in decay amplitude due to mixing between neutral mesons have been clearly observed in $K$ and $B$ mesons\cite{Agashe:2014kda}.
-In $D$ mesons, the mixing between $D^0$ and $\bar{D}^0$ has been well established \cite{Lees:2012qh,delAmoSanchez:2010xz,Aaij:2013wda,Aaltonen:2013pja, Ko:2014qvu, Peng:2014oda,Amhis:2014hma}.
-But the situation is more difficult as the slow mixing rate between $D^0$ and $\bar{D}^0$ doesn't permit to measure directly the time-dependence of the $D^{0}$, $\bar{D}^0$ decays.
-It is only possible to measure the direct CPV and an effective time-integrated width which usually is assumed to depend on interference between indirect CPV and neutral mesons mixing\cite{Wolfenstein:1985ft,Aaltonen:2011se,Antonelli:2009ws}.
-In Ref.\cite{Gersabeck:2011xj}, it has been showed that the situation is much more intricate and that these effective time-integrated widths are also depending on the direct CPV.